doctore/Spring6Microservices/README.md

           enabled: false
 ```

-sending the information encrypted and delegating in every microservice the labour of decrypt it.
+Sending the information encrypted and delegating in every microservice the labour of decrypt it.
 That is the reason to include in their *pom.xml*
 files, the dependency:

 ```